Dakota Wesleyan’s work-study program is available to students who

 one copy is for your own records, and the original will remain in your

-employee file in the financial aid office.
+employee file in the Center for Talent Development.

 Along with the signed contract, you must also submit a completed Confidentiality